pinkcommodity/effintasty/recipes/mains/_posts/2019-01-03-mains-ChickenandDumplings.markdown

 primaryimage: chickenanddumplings.jpg
 source: tastykitchen.com
 ingredients:
--2 cups flour, plus extra for dusting
+- 2 cups flour, plus extra for dusting
--1/2 teaspoon baking powder
+- 1/2 teaspoon baking powder
--1/4 teaspoon salt
+- 1/4 teaspoon salt
--1 cup milk
+- 1 cup milk
--2 quarts (16 cups) chicken broth
+- 2 quarts (16 cups) chicken broth
--3 cups cooked chicken, shredded in large chunks
+- 3 cups cooked chicken, shredded in large chunks
 servings: "8-10 servings"
 preptime: "25 minutes"
 cooktime: "25 minutes"
+read: This is a pretty easy recipe, but be careful that you don't add too many dumplings to the broth in one drop-this can create pockets of flour when it comes time to eat.
+For chicken, rotisserie is a popular choice, but I usually go with my [Easy Peasy Brown Butter Chicken]
 ---
-<b><em>READ THIS FIRST: This is a pretty easy recipe, but be careful that you don't add too many dumplings to the broth in one drop-this can create pockets of flour when it comes time to eat.
-For chicken, rotisserie is a popular choice, but I usually go with my [Easy Peasy Brown Butter Chicken] </em></b>
 1. In a medium mixing bowl, combine flour, salt and baking powder mixing together thoroughly.
 2. Cut butter into small chunks and cut into flour mixture using a fork or (easier) a dough blender.
 You shouldn't see chunks of butter in your flour mixture-it should be thoroughly cut in. **NOTE: A dough-blender makes a world of difference here, it's worth the investment.**
 3. Add milk, stirring in with a fork until dough comes together.
 Dough will be slightly tacky.